labex-labs/open-source-labs/python/python-mastery/lab-ex7-5-create-your-first-metaclass/en/intro.md

 # Introduction

-In Python, everything is an object - even classes themselves.
-A metaclass is a class that creates other classes.
-This lab will introduce you to metaclasses, which provide a powerful way to customize class creation in Python.
+In this lab, you will learn about metaclasses in Python.
+In Python, everything, including classes, is an object.
+A metaclass is a class that creates other classes, offering a powerful way to customize class creation.

-**Objectives:**

-- Understand what a metaclass is
-- Create your first metaclass
-- Use your metaclass to create new classes
-- Observe how metaclasses affect class inheritance

-**Files Created:** `mymeta.py`
+The objectives of this lab are to understand what a metaclass is, create your first metaclass, use it to create new classes, and observe how metaclasses affect class inheritance.
+The file `mymeta.py` will be created during the lab.